mtulio/mtulio.labs/docs/playbooks/openshift/ocp-aws-cco-sts-install-quickly.md

   if [[ $need_install == true ]]
   then
-    echo ">> Clients - oc or openshift-install not found on the current dir, downlading..." oc adm release extract \
+    echo ">> Clients - oc or openshift-install not found on the current dir, downloading..." oc adm release extract \
       --tools quay.io/openshift-release-dev/ocp-release:${VERSION}-x86_64 \
       -a ${PULL_SECRET_FILE}